MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 6. Highlight the `COMMIT TRANSACTION` statement and run it.
 7. Re-run the SQL query and note that the total customers has increased by 1.

 Be careful when selecting what isolation levels to use in a database.
-In some scenarios returning the current state of data before a transaction has been committed is worse that being blocked and waiting for all the data to be in the correct state.
+In some scenarios returning the current state of data before a transaction has been committed is worse than a query being blocked and waiting for all the data to be in the correct state.

 ## Challenge